OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSwitch.rst

     .. cpp:function:: OcaStatus SetPositionName(OcaUint16 Index, OcaString Name)

         Assigns a name to a given switch position.
-The return value indicates whether the name was successfully assigned.

         This method has id ``4.4``.